rpothin/D365Sales-Teams-AutomatedIntegration-StarterKit/README.md

 	- **Service - Get Environment Variable Value**
 	- Other **Service%** flows
 	- The rest of the flows
-- Turn on the flows in the solution
+- Turn on all the flows in the solution

 ## Contributing to the Dynamics 365 Sales / Teams Automated Integration Starter Kit project